Eric is a former football player, former youth football coach, and lifelong student of the game.

 Defenses know this and they put their most dangerous edge rusher at defensive end or outside linebacker on that side.
 It is the left tackle’s job to stop that player from getting to the quarterback.

 The problem is the left tackle has other jobs too, like blocking massive defensive tackles on running plays.
 Offensive tackles are gigantic men, and most weigh over 300 pounds.
 They are often the strongest men on the field, but they're also the slowest.

 On the other hand, edge rushers are some of the best athletes in football.
 They have the speed to run around an offensive tackle, the quickness to out-juke him, and the power to bowl him over.
 The left tackle must be an incredible athlete to match up against these monsters, and despite his size, he must have quick feet and excellent agility.

 The consequences of failure are horrific.
 A missed block means an edge rusher has a clear shot at the quarterback, who will never see him coming until it is too late.

-Cornerback is the hardest position in football, and one of the toughest jobs in all of sports.
-Corners are some of the smallest men on the field, but typically the most athletic.
+Cornerback is the hardest position in football, and it's one of the toughest jobs in all of sports.
+Corners are some of the smallest men on the field, but they're typically the most athletic.
 Exceptional speed, quickness, and agility are prerequisites for the position.
 That’s important because they’re going up against the fastest players on the offense, the wide receivers.